 The Benefits of Hurricanes

-Humans have fucked up our coasts.
+Humans have endangered our coasts.
 We overbuild in flood zones and pave over necessary green space.
 We cut down benevolent trees (we think they are our enemies in hurricanes) that act as water pumps and help prevent flooding.

 Our inadequate septic systems and obsession with pesticides and fertilizers pollute the waters we need to eat and drink from.
 Need to play in.
 Need for spiritual communion, emotional wellbeing, and mental health.